Market Analysts see Fastenal Company [FAST] gaining to $61. Time to buy?

 Stifel have made an estimate for Fastenal Company shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 04, 2023.

-Fastenal Company [FAST] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.09.
-With this latest performance, FAST shares dropped by -0.83% in over the last four-week period, additionally plugging by 7.22% over the last 6 months – not to mention a rise of 0.63% in the past year of trading.
+Fastenal Company [FAST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.71.
+With this latest performance, FAST shares dropped by -1.28% in over the last four-week period, additionally plugging by 4.92% over the last 6 months – not to mention a drop of -0.88% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fastenal Company [FAST] shares currently have an operating margin of +20.82 and a Gross Margin at +43.69.
 Fastenal Company’s Net Margin is presently recorded at +15.57.